These easy Asian Dumpling Soup is full of flavor, yet takes minutes to make!

 Bring vegetable broth to a boil in a medium saucepan over high heat.

-When veggies are tender, add soy sauce, sesame oil, and sriracha.
+When veggies are tender, add soy sauce, sesame oil, and sriracha to soup.
 Stir well.
 Season with additional soy sauce, if necessary.

 While vegetables are cooking, prepare dumplings according to package directions.
 (I microwaved mine, which took about 5 minutes.)

 To serve, divide dumplings between four large soup bowls.
 Ladle broth and vegetables over the top and sprinkle with green onions.
 Enjoy!